 That might sound like a big compromise on paper, but remember the Xbox Series S is targeting 1440p/60fps instead of 4K/60fps.
-This means it needs less power to reach its pixel count, but it can still deliver all the next-gen features Microsoft is focusing on like ray tracing and 120fps.
+This means it needs less power to reach its pixel count, but it can still deliver all the new-gen features Microsoft is focusing on like ray tracing and 120fps.

-There’s no disk drive, of course, and the storage is almost halved compared to the Xbox Series X. That’s admittedly concerning for a digital-only model, but Microsoft is undoubtedly hoping people are taking advantage of Xbox Cloud Gaming which involves no downloads since games are streamed from Microsoft’s remote data servers.
+There’s no disk drive, of course, and the storage is almost halved compared to the Xbox Series X. That’s admittedly concerning for a digital-only model, but Microsoft is undoubtedly hoping people are taking advantage of Xbox Cloud Gaming.
+That involves no downloads, since games are streamed from Microsoft’s remote data servers.

 The storage of both consoles can be expanded, however.
 Microsoft is selling a proprietary expansion card that plugs into the back of the console, available in 512GB, 1TB, and 2TB options.
-Xbox One games can also be stored on a standard external hard drive to help free up space.
+The best Xbox One games can also be stored on a standard external hard drive to help free up space.

 The Xbox Series S and Xbox Series X also support Spatial Sound, including Dolby Atmos and Dolby Vision, via streaming apps at launch.
-Dolby Vision support for gaming was introduced post-launch but is now available.
+Dolby Vision support for gaming was introduced post-launch and is now available.